peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

-The level of rigor mandated by this document is needed to prevent publication of half-baked DS or delegation NS RRsets (authorized only under an insufficient subset of authoritative nameservers), and ensures that an operator in a multi-homing setup cannot unilaterally modify the delegation (add or remove trust anchors or nameservers).
+The level of rigor mandated by this document is needed to prevent publication of half-baked DS or delegation NS RRsets (authorized only under an insufficient subset of authoritative nameservers), ensuring that an operator in a multi-homing setup cannot unilaterally modify the delegation (add or remove trust anchors or nameservers).
 This applies both to intentional and unintentional multi-homing setups